 Answer

-This was an error and should indeed be 33.
-Adjusted.
+We thank the reviewer for noting this error.
+The dfs should indeed be 33.
+This is now adjusted in the revised manuscript.

 #21

 page 31, line 537: The dfs for the Q_M-test are 12.
 Assuming that the intercept was not part of the coefficients tested, this implies that the model included 13 fixed effects.
 However, I only count 12 coefficients in Table 5.